redensy/redensy/README.md

-- 👋 Hi, I’m @omerelikalfa
+- Hi, I’m @omerelikalfa
-- 👀 I’m interested in python
-- 🌱 I’m currently learning c#
+- I’m currently working on base level autopilot softwares and some electronics

-- 📫 How to reach me Discord: omerelikalfa#0291 or Instagram: omerelikalfa
+- How to reach me Discord: omerelikalfa#0291 or Instagram: omerelikalfa